 A need for property owners to be flexible and to help diversify in order to minimize risk – and just get some bookings in a travel-less world – the length of stay is rapidly changing.
 Booking for more than 30 days is becoming more common.
 These are classified as mid-term bookings.
 Some even stretch to a year and come under the category of long-term rentals.

 Supported by OTAs…

 The tech giants saw the trend and have already upped their game to support this market segment.
 As a property owner keen to grow your mid-term or long-term bookings, make sure you are connected to supporting OTAs such as Airbnb, Vrbo, Agoda, Booking.com, etc. via your channel manager all of whom support mid to long term bookings.

 Target audience: who’s looking for such rentals?

-This category kicked off with guests who were not necessarily looking for a travelling experience.
+This category kicked off with guests who were not necessarily looking for a traveling experience.
 They were people looking for a place to stay before finding a new home.
-They could be professionals, doing internships, having a temporary work placement or doing volunteering activities.
+They could be professionals, doing internships, having a temporary work placement, or doing volunteering activities.